garanguillory/G19-GaranGuillory/README.md

  Difficulty levels:
  - Easy: User will have 3 attempts to answer the question correctly
  - Medium: User will have 2 attempts to answer the question correctly
- - Hard: User will have 1 attempt to answer the question correctly.
+ - Hard: User will have 1 attempt to answer the question correctly